rcky844/knowledge-handbook/Chemistry/Planet Earth/The atmosphere/Fractional distillation of liquefied air.md

 |  Oxygen ($\ce{O2}$)  |        -183        |
 Table showing the boiling points of common air components ⤴️

-- Nitrogen and argon vaporise and rises up the tower, oxygen remains as liquid and is collected.
+- Nitrogen is vaporized and is collected at the top as gas.
-- Argon condenses to liquid at the centre and is collected as a liquid.
+- Argon is also vaporized but condenses at the centre and is collected as liquid.
-- Nitrogen rises to the top and is collected as a gas.
+- Liquid oxygen flow to the bottom and is collected.